Mik1810/simplex/README.md

 # simplex
-Java class to calculate the inverse of a matrix and apply the simplex method
+Java class to calculate an optimal solution of a linear programming solution using the simplex method